 But all the page speed improvements in the world won’t help a poor mobile form experience.
 When web forms aren't designed for mobile screens, users must pinch, zoom, and scroll around the screen to fill in forms.
 It’s not a great experience, causing some users to abandon the form in frustration before converting.

-6 Ways to Increase Mobile Conversions with Better Mobile Form Design
+6 Ways to Increase Mobile Conversions with Better Mobile Pop-Up Form Design

 Bottom line: if your forms aren’t mobile-friendly, you’re probably missing out on conversions.
 Fortunately, there are ways to fix that.
 Here are 6 mobile conversion rate optimization tips that you can implement in your forms to convert more mobile users.